-The Company received the Report from the special committee on July 8, 2020, which includes contents to the effect that the special committee believes it is appropriate for the board of the directors of the Company to endorse the Tender Offer and express an opinion that the decision on whether to tender shares in the Tender Offer should be left to the judgment of the shareholders of the Company.
-For details, please refer to "A. Establishing an Independent Special Committee" in "(6) Measures to Ensure the Fairness of the Tender Offer, Including Measures to Ensure the Fairness of the Tender Offer Price and Measures to Avoid Conflicts of Interest" in "3.
+The Company received the Report from the special committee on July 8, 2020, which includes contents to the effect that the special committee believes it is appropriate for the board of the directors of the Company to endorse the Tender Offer and express an opinion that the decision on whether to tender shares in the Tender Offer should be left to the judgment of the shareholders For details, please refer to "A. Establishing an Independent Special of the Company.
+Committee" in "(6) Measures to Ensure the Fairness of the Tender Offer, Including Measures to Ensure the Fairness of the Tender Offer Price and Measures to Avoid Conflicts of Interest" in "3.
 Content, Grounds and Reasons for the Opinion on the Tender Offer" above.
-The Report also includes the opinion regarding that it would not be disadvantageous to the minority shareholders of the Company private through the Share Consolidation after the successful completion of the Tender Offer as stated in "(5) Policies for Reorganization After the Tender Offer (Matters Concerning the So-Called "Two-Step Acquisition")" in "3.
-Content, Grounds and Reasons for the completion of the Tender Offer offer" above after the completion of the Tender Offer would not be disadvantageous to the minority shareholders to the So-Called "Two-Step Acquisition")" in "3.
-Content, Grounds and Reasons for the completion of the Tender Offer" above after the completion of the Tender Offer would not be disadvantageous to the minority shareholders of the Opinion on the Tender Offer" above after the completion of the Tender Offer would not be disadvantageous to the minority shareholders of the Opinion on the Tender Offer" above after the completion of the Tender Offer would not be disadvantageous to the minority shareholders of the Company.
+The Report also includes the opinion regarding that it would not be disadvantageous to the minority shareholders of the Company for the board of directors to make a decision pertaining to making the Company private through the Share Consolidation after the successful completion of the Tender Offer as stated in "(5) Policies for Reorganization After the Tender Offer (Matters Concerning the So-Called "Two-Step Acquisition")" in "3.
+Content, Grounds and Reasons for the Opinion on the Tender Offer" above after the completion of the Tender Offer would not be disadvantageous to the minority shareholders of the Company.